James Remar

 William James Remar (born December 31, 1953) is an American actor.
-Highlights of his 45-year career, in film include his portrayals of Ajax in The Warriors (1979), Albert Ganz in 48 Hrs.
+Highlights of his four decades-long career in film include his portrayals of Ajax in The Warriors (1979), Albert Ganz in 48 Hrs.
 (1982), Dutch Schultz in The Cotton Club (1984), and Jack Duff in Miracle on 34th Street (1994).
 In television, he is best known for playing Richard Wright in Sex and the City (2001–2004), and Harry Morgan, the father of the title character, in Dexter (2006–2013) and Dexter: Resurrection (2025).
-Since 2009 he has done voice-over work in ads for Lexus luxury cars.
+Since 2009, he has done voice-over work in ads for Lexus luxury cars.
 Remar studied acting at the Neighborhood Playhouse School of the Theatre in New York City.

-Remar's more recent roles include Frank Gordon in Gotham from 2016 to 2019; Peter Gambi in Black Lightning from 2018 to 2021; and Secretary of War Henry L. Stimson in Oppenheimer in 2023.
+Remar's more recent roles include Frank Gordon in Gotham from 2016 to 2019; Peter Gambi in Black Lightning from 2018 to 2021; Secretary of War Henry L. Stimson in Oppenheimer in 2023 and General Francis Shaw in It: Welcome to Derry (2025).

 Early life

 William James Remar was born in Boston, Massachusetts, on December 31, 1953.
 He is the son of Elizabeth (née Boyle), who worked in mental health affairs for the state of Massachusetts, and Roy Remar, who was an attorney.
 His father was of Russian-Jewish descent, while his mother was a native of England and of Irish descent.
 He has three sisters and two brothers.
 Remar grew up with his family in Newton, Massachusetts.

 Remar dropped out of high school when he was 15, although he attended what he described as "kind of an alternative school" for a year afterwards.
 He then traveled around the United States, briefly playing guitar in a rock band.
 Eventually, he returned home and went back to high school, although he decided not to attend college after graduating.
 Remar has said he decided to become an actor when he was 20; after he was laid off from his job as a roofer, he remembered a previous job performing at a summer camp, and said he would give himself three years to attempt an acting career before he would try something else.

 In Florida, Remar earned a role in a state production of Cross and Sword.
 Afterwards, he studied at the Neighborhood Playhouse School of the Theatre, but was not asked back after his first year, which he described as "a devastating experience".
 Remar continued searching for other acting jobs, eventually landing the part of Kenickie in a touring production of Grease, and also performed at the Ensemble Studio Theatre, before making his film debut in On the Yard.